tomlovesida/Open-Volt/README.md

 Etho (1383737664645369926) – Moral support & Walmart Solutions

 3000IQPlay (1193266310977691760) – Gave me help on what to do with Volt (also made Walmart Solutions, which made me try 1.21)

+# How to Contribute?
+Either join the discord and DM me or make a pull request!
+I won't accept pull requests which refactor a lot of packages or are utterly pointless.

 # Before pasting!